 Maybe we’re supposed to only buy mini Christmas Trees prior to a certain holiday, but you can always keep them year round if they’re in a pot.
 One plus is its ability to keep your room smelling like fresh pine, rather than, say, dirty socks or spilled you-know-what.
 Grab a mini-tree to stash in the corner of your dorm, wrap it in lights, and enjoy Christmastime year-round.
 Whenever you’re feeling down, just pull up a Charlie Brown Christmas special, make some hot cocoa and turn on your Christmas tree.
 Santa will be visiting in no time

 Some plants and flowers people invest in not just because they’re easy to care for or super pretty, but because of a meaning associated with a certain type.
 Song said she has a forget-me-not.
 “It was a gift to represent friendship.”
 Though actually handing someone a gift shows friendship, the flower itself also carries that meaning.
 Forget-me-nots are also what can be argued periwinkle blue and if anything can be described as periwinkle, buying one is worth it.
-So if you want one to be a gift for a friend, one that symbolizes friendship is nice answer.
+So if you want one as a gift for a friend, one that symbolizes friendship is a nice answer.

 9. ZZ Plants